-A student completing the General Studies—Social Sciences degree program will be able to:
+A student completing the General Studies—Humanities degree programs will be able to:

-- Integrate learned skills and knowledge derived from the study of the social sciences and other related disciplines, acquiring the necessary depth and breadth required for a transdisciplinary perspective.
+- Integrate learned skills and knowledge derived from the study of the humanities and/or the arts and other related disciplines, acquiring the necessary depth and breadth required for a transdisciplinary perspective.

-- Demonstrate proficiency in using disciplinary-appropriate methods for research or critical analysis, or for professional performance.
+- Demonstrate proficiency in using disciplinary-appropriate methods for research, critical analysis, creative work or professional performance.

 - Communicate conclusions, interpretations, and implications clearly, concisely, and effectively, both orally and in writing for different types of audiences.